developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/GoButton/GoButton.md

-#GoButton
+---
+title: GoButton Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
 ## Overview
-The GoButton Module is used to set the parameters of the GoButton.
-When clicked, the Go button shall navigate to the page shown in the Address Bar.
-The Go button will not be visible when the browser is navigating as it is replaced by the stop button (if visible), in line with all major browsers.
+The GoButton Module is used to set the parameters of the "Go" button, which navigates to the page shown in the Address Bar.
+In keeping with browser conventions, the the Go button is replaced during navigation by the stop button (if enabled).

-> Note: When using the gobutton on a VC5090 device, there is the possibility that the display will be slightly distorted while the gobutton is displayed.
-This only occurs when the gobutton or other similar overlays are on set to be visible.
+**Note**: The VC5090 device might exhibit slight screen distortion while the the Go Button is displayed.
+This can occur only when overlays are visible.
+Some are listed below.
-Other overlays consist of, but are not necessarily limited to:

 * addressBar
 * backbutton
 * keystate indicator